PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

-This data type has been "append-only" since 2020, and has passed the point of maintainability.
+This `FilterType` has been "append-only" since 2020, and has passed the point of maintainability.

 I have a proposal for a refactor, but first some examples.